 The rest of the road to Dore Lake was considered quite level and just required a bulldozing job.
 Heavy timber was encountered in the Smoothstone area.
-Loggers were sent ahead of the road builders in order that this area be cut out.
+Loggers were sent ahead of the road builders so that this area is cut out.
 The timber was piled to one side and freighted out by cat train during the winter months.

-After the initial road was constructed, continual repairing, maintenance of culverts and regravelling was done every year, especially during the wet season.
+After the initial road was constructed, continual repairing, maintenance of culverts and gravelling was done every year, especially during the wet season.
 The government realized the necessity of trying to keep the road in relatively good condition.
-In 1950, only $700.00 was alloted to the maintenance of the road.
-However, realizing that this amount was not sufficient, the government transferred $2000.00 from a Sled Lake building project, to the Dore Lake Road project.
+In 1950, only $700.00 was allotted to the maintenance of the road.
+However, realizing that this amount was not sufficient, the government transferred $2000.00 from a Sled Lake building project to the Dore Lake Road project.

 In 1953, a second rebuilding job was done on the Dore Lake Road.
 The Department of Natural Resources' report explains the work done during this time.

-Until this present day, the road is continually being bladed, regravelled and rebuilt, in order to cope with the increasing traffic from tourism and the logging and fishing operations.
+Until this present day, the road is continually being bladed, gravelled and rebuilt, to cope with the increasing traffic from tourism and the logging and fishing operations.

 Doug Wake (Saskatoon) stuck in mud.